Kelsey Grammer: Personal life

+Relationships and children

-Grammer has been married four times, and has eight children and one grandchild, Emmett.
+Grammer has been married four times, and has eight children and one grandchild.
 His first marriage, to a dance instructor, Doreen Alderman, lasted from 1982 to 1990, although they were separated for the last six years of that period.
 They have one daughter, the actress Spencer Grammer (born October 9, 1983).
 Through Spencer, Grammer has one grandson, born on October 10, 2011.

 After his divorce from Alderman, Grammer had a daughter, Kandace Greer Grammer (born February 15, 1992), with a hair and makeup stylist, Barrie Buckner.
 Greer was later a cast member on MTV's show Awkward.
+Greer has said that she was estranged from her father from age four through sixteen, when they reconnected by chance.

 His second marriage, to Leigh-Anne Csuhany in September 1992, lasted one year.
 When Csuhany was three months pregnant, Grammer filed for an annulment and evicted her from their home; Grammer claimed she was abusive and fired a gun at him.
 The pregnancy ended in a miscarriage.

 In 1994, he met 28-year-old Tammi Baliszewski at a bar in Manhattan Beach, California.
 In December 1994, they appeared together on the cover of People magazine, announcing their engagement and Grammer's substance abuse problems.

 In August 1997, Grammer married the dancer and model Camille Donatacci.
 They met on a blind date in 1996.
-They have a daughter, Mason, born October 2001, and a son, Jude, born August 2004, both born to a gestational carrier.
+They have a daughter, born 2001, and a son, born 2004, both through surrogacy.
 During their marriage, several of Grammer and Donatacci's homes were featured in magazines, including ones in Malibu (February 2001, InStyle), Maui (May 2004, InStyle), Long Island (April 2008, InStyle), Bachelor Gulch (Architectural Digest), and Bel Air, Los Angeles (Architectural Digest).
 In New York City, they lived at 15 Central Park West.
 On July 1, 2010, it was announced that Camille had filed for divorce.
 The pair's divorce was finalized on February 10, 2011.

 On August 12, 2010, Grammer announced that he was going to be a father to a fifth child, this time with his girlfriend, Kayte Walsh, an English flight attendant 25 years his junior and daughter of the former soccer player Alan Walsh.
 In October, Grammer announced that Walsh had miscarried six weeks earlier.
 The couple announced their engagement in December 2010 and married at the Plaza Hotel in New York City on February 25, 2011, two weeks after the dissolution of Grammer's third marriage.
 Grammer and Walsh have a daughter, born July 2012, and two sons, born July 2014 and November 2016.
 On January 18, 2023, it was reported that Grammer had purchased a house in his wife's hometown of Portishead, Somerset, England.
-In June 2025, it was revealed that Walsh is expecting their fourth child together, which will be Grammer’s eighth overall.
+In October 2025, Walsh gave birth to their fourth child together, a son, which is Grammer’s eighth child overall.

-In 2001, Grammer described himself as religious and believed in God, but he said he does not adhere to any particular religion.